CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

     <figcaption> [Bernery et al. (2022)](https://doi.org/10.7554/eLife.81075){target=_blank} Figure 2: The positive aspects of doing a PhD. </figcaption>
 </figure>

-As we mentioned, Open Science is not a set of boxes you need to check off to be "Certified Open", but an intersecting set of philosophies and approaches, all of which occur on some type of spectrum.

 To get a feel for how Open Science can be multifaceted and different for each researcher, we will do a short breakout group session to discuss what Open Science means to you.